yash21091996/Mall-Cutomer-Segmentation-Using-K-Means-Clustering/README.md

 **Dataset**

-The dataset is aquired from kaggle and the link is given below :
+The dataset is acquired from kaggle and the link is given below :

 https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python